The QCBR Story

 We Are Their Voice

-Queen City Bulldog Rescue (QCBR) opened in March 2017 and is dedicated to rescuing homeless and abandoned English and French Bulldogs.
+Queen City Bulldog Rescue (QCBR) opened in February 2017 and is dedicated to rescuing homeless and abandoned Bulldogs.

 Bulldogs are arguably the highest maintenance breed of dog, being predisposed to a variety of medical conditions requiring specific and expensive care.